“The ConceptD 7 Ezel is fast and furious, and can morph into whatever form factor a creative professional might need.”

 Looking at Geekbench 5, the Concept 7 Ezel scored 1,301 in the single-core test and 7,949 in the multi-core test.
 That almost precisely matched the Dell XPS 17 and narrowly beat out the XPS 15, both of which use the same CPU.
 That puts the ConceptD 7 Ezel at the top of this class of CPUs.

 Next, let’s consider our Handbrake test that converts a 420MB video to H.265.
 The ConceptD 7 Ezel finished the test in just under two minutes, narrowly losing out to the XPS 17 by five seconds and beating the XPS 15 by eight seconds.
-This is a CPU-intensive test, and so it’s no surprise that these laptops finished so close together.
+This is a CPU-intensive test, and so it’s no surprise that these

 In Cinebench 20, the story was a little different.
 The ConceptD 7 Ezel scored 463 in the single-core test and 3,845 in the multi-core test, which is the third-fastest score we’ve seen in a laptop.
 Only the Dell G5 SE with an AMD Ryzen 7 4800H and the Asus ROG Zephyrus Duo 15 with a Core i9-10980HK beat it — and not by much.